 Different cells regenerate at different times.
-Colon cells regenerate every 4 days.
+Colon cells regenerate every four days.
 Skin cells take up to forty-five days.
-Skeletal bone cells take up to fifteen years.
+Skeletal bone cells take up to 15 years.

 Because of those reasons, it’s impossible to have a completely new body every seven years.
 And because of cellular degradation, the cells that are new aren’t necessarily healthy, functioning cells like the ones you made when you were a child.

 The Process of Cellular Degradation

 Let’s get scientific about the specifics of how cells begin to degrade.
 When we consider the cell, we see that there has to be a balance between normal protein synthesis (necessary for cell function and structure), organelle biogenesis (the creation of new structures within the cell which carry out cellular function), and protein degradation (the use of new proteins by the cell) and organelle turnover (the process of dying cellular organs).